The Best Food For German Shepherds

 The kibbles are made using the air-drying technology, meaning they’ve kept all the nutritional benefits of a raw food diet.
 We can say this food mimics what your dog’s ancestors used to eat back in the day.
 The jerky texture is perfect because even the pickiest pooches won’t skip on eating something that resembles fresh meat so well.

-All the ingredients are high in quality and sourced from free-range farms and coasts of New Zealand.
+All the ingredients are high in quality and sourced from free-range farms and the coasts of New Zealand.
 All meat parts are named in the ingredient list, leaving no room for shady ingredients.
 One of the most interesting ingredients is the green-lipped mussel, which is endemic to New Zealand.
 It’s a natural source of glucosamine and chondroitin, both of which are beneficial for hip and joint health.

 Just by looking at the ingredient list, it’s clear this food is rich in vitamins and minerals.
 And we can thank kelp for at least half of them.
 This sea plant contains about 60 minerals and vitamins and 21 amino acids.
 It’s also high in protein and fibre and supports digestive and glandular functions.